 To call thiomersal one of the “toxic vaccine chemicals” is ridiculous and lacks scientific support.

 And here we go with the third member of the triumvirate of “toxic vaccine chemicals.”
 That chemical is aluminum.

 Part of the issue with aluminum is an oft-repeated myth that somehow aluminum is linked to a few neurodegenerative conditions, such as Alzheimer’s Disease.
 Like many myths out there in the wild, science doesn’t support this belief.

-But let’s look at the math with respect to aluminum in vaccines.
+But let’s look at the math concerning aluminum in vaccines.
 Aluminum, the third most common element on this planet, is used in vaccines as an adjuvant, which is a component that boosts the immune response to a vaccine.
 Adjuvants are employed to reduce the quantity and doses of vaccines necessary to induce an appropriate immune response.

 Not all vaccines use adjuvants or use aluminum as an adjuvant.
 For example, live viral vaccines, such as MMR (measles, mumps, and rubella), varicella (chickenpox), and rotavirus vaccines lack aluminum as an ingredient.
 However, most other vaccines contain aluminum.

 But let’s see if this chemical is toxic.
 The amount of aluminum in vaccines varies from 0.125 mg to 1.5 mg per dose.
 Importantly, infants receive around 4.4 mg of aluminum during their first six months of vaccinations.

 But how does this compare to real-world situations especially since aluminum is such a common element in the real world?
 Breast-fed infants ingest about 7 mg of aluminum during their first six months.
 Formula-fed infants ingest about 38 mg.
 Soy formula-fed infants ingest almost 117 mg of aluminum.
 In other words, infants get nearly 2-30X more aluminum from their food than from vaccines.